nerk/ng2-currency-mask/README.md

 # ng2-currency-mask

 A very simple currency mask directive for Angular that allows using a number attribute with the ngModel.
 In other words, the model is a number, and not a string with a mask.
-You should use the version 2.x.x for Angular 2.x.x applications and the version 4.x.x for Angular 4.x.x applications.
+You should use the version 2.x.x for Angular 2.x.x applications, version 4.x.x for Angular 4.x.x, and version 5.x.x for Angular 5.x.x applications.

 Note: This component is ready to AoC (Ahead-of-Time) compilation.